Scott Hess, Ph.D.

 Research projects

-I am currently completing a scholarly book (my third), entitled Landscapes of Genius: Author, Nature, Nation and the Transatlantic Origins of Environmentalism.
-The book explores how the “genius” of 19th-century British and American authors, such as William Wordsworth, Henry David Thoreau, Frederick Douglass, and John Muir, became associated with natural landscapes on both sides of the Atlantic.
-It demonstrates how those associations shaped both specific landscapes and the overall idea of nature in ways that precipitated the modern environmental movement.
-In tracing those associations, the book also explores the wider significance of “genius” in the formation of new models of nineteenth-century liberal democratic nationalist high culture.
-It demonstrates how authors’ relationships to landscapes and nature were shaped by race, gender, and class in ways that supported existing social hierarchies and determined who could claim full belonging to “nature” and the nation and who could not.
-I am also giving a public talk, through the Indiana Humanities “Unearthed” Speaker Series, on “How We Imagine Climate Change and Why It Matters,” exploring representations of climate change in contemporary literature, film, visual arts, political discourse, and various online media and how those forms of culture shape the way people understand and respond to the issue.
+My most recent scholarly book, Landscapes of Genius and the Transatlantic Origins of Environmentalism: Nineteenth-Century British and American Literary Cultures of Nature (Cambridge University Press, 2025), explores how the “genius” of 19th-century British and American authors, such as William Wordsworth, Henry David Thoreau, Frederick Douglass, Susan Fenimore Cooper, and John Muir, became associated with natural landscapes on both sides of the Atlantic.
+The book demonstrates how those associations shaped both specific landscapes and the overall idea of nature in ways that precipitated the modern environmental movement.
+It also explores the wider significance of “genius” in the formation of new models of nineteenth-century liberal democratic nationalist high culture, showing how authors’ relationships to landscapes and nature were shaped by race, gender, and class in ways that determined who could claim full belonging to “nature” and the nation and who could not.

 Scholarly interest

-My main scholarly field is the environmental humanities, together with 18th- and 19th-century British and American literature.
-My scholarship engages a wide range of topics including literature and environment, environmental movements and philosophies, visual landscape arts, eco-theories such as posthumanism and the Anthropocene, and how various forms of culture and imagination shape people’s approaches to environmental issues such as climate change.
-Much of my recent scholarship connects representations of nature in 18th- and 19th-century British and American writing with related developments in print culture, visual arts, authorship, nationalism, and the self, exploring the significance of that history for contemporary environmentalism.
+My main scholarly field is the environmental humanities, with a focus both on the contemporary world and on 18th- and 19th-century British and American landscapes and literature.
+My scholarship and teaching engage a wide range of topics including literature and environment, environmental movements and philosophies, landscape history, visual landscape arts, contemporary eco-theory such as posthumanism and the Anthropocene, and how various forms of culture and imagination shape people’s approaches to environmental issues such as climate change.
+My most recently published scholarly books connect representations of nature in 18th- and 19th-century British and American literature with related developments in authorship, nationalism, print culture, landscapes, discourses of genius, and the self, exploring the significance of that history for contemporary environmentalism.

 Published works